-Below you can see the food stall
+View Platform at Top Station.
+Below you can see the food stall.

 .
 The trail goes through forested land.
-The entire stretch is about 2.5kms.
+The entire stretch from the top to the base station is about 2.2kms.
 While walking down may not be difficult, walking up can be quite arduous.

 Facilities at the Langkawi Cable Car Stations

 Plenty of activities and facilities are offered at base station and at the upper stations so that you can spend and enjoy ample time here.
 The base station is at Oriental Village which is full of quaint stores and eateries.
 There is a small cafe at the top station selling all kinds of snacks including burgers, grilled sandwiches, chicken and fish items, cold drinks etc.